Teamwork: Basic team dynamics

-All these teamwork conditions lead to the team turning in a finished product.
-A way to measure if the teamwork was effective, the organization must examine the quality of the output, the process, and the members' experience.
-Specifically, the teamwork can be deemed efficient if: the output met or exceeded the organization's standard; if the process the team chose to take helped them reach their goals; and if the members are reporting high levels of satisfaction with the team members as well as the processes which the team followed.
+These teamwork conditions lead to the team turning in a finished product.
+To measure if the teamwork was effective, the organization must examine the quality of the output, the process, and the members' experience.
+The teamwork can be deemed efficient if the output met or exceeded the organization's standard, the process the team chose to take helped them reach their goals, and the members report high levels of satisfaction with the team members as well as the processes that the team followed.

 Processes

-Specific teamwork processes have been identified fall into three categories:
+Teams perform various processes during different periods of time.
+The processes can be performed when the team is undertaking specific activities, when the team is changing from one activity to the next, and during both periods of change and action when addressing relationships between the team members.
+Teamwork processes fall into three categories:

 Transition processes

 These processes occur between periods of action.
-In this period, the team members can evaluate their overall performance as a team as well as on an individual level, give feedback to each other, make clarifications about the upcoming tasks, and make any changes that would improve the process of collaborating.
+Team members can evaluate their overall performance as a team and on an individual level, give feedback to each other, make clarifications about the upcoming tasks, and make any changes that would improve the process of collaborating.